hus-o/my-recipe-app/README.md

 ### To run
 * To run please npm install to install all packages
 * Then, create a .env file at top level populating with correct DB_USER and DB_PASS credentials
+* Then run node server and then npm start

 ### Working Notes
 * Installed all currently required packages, seeded table